 Kerry is a qualified UK and European patent attorney.
 She joined Dehns in 2003 and became an associate in 2009.
 She became a Senior Associate in 2018.
 Prior to this, she worked for two years at a large patent law firm in Osaka, Japan where she gained training and experience in the prosecution of patents under Japanese, U.S. and European patent law.

 Kerry qualified as a European patent attorney in 2007 and as a UK patent attorney in 2008.
 When qualifying as a UK patent attorney, she was awarded the Ballantyne Prize by the Chartered Institute of Patent Attorneys for obtaining the highest marks in the Infringement and Validity final examination.
+Kerry was made Partner in 2020.

 Type of clients and client work